Stock market today: Wall Street drifts ahead of Election Day, while oil rises and yields sink

 A Trump victory would also be less of a surprise to markets this time around than in 2016, when Treasury yields soared amid expectations for tax cuts that could fuel a stronger U.S economy or further inflate the nation's debt.
 Treasury yields have already climbed in recent weeks, in part due to rising expectations in some market corners for a Trump win, along with a spate of reports showing the U.S. economy has remained stronger than feared.

 Another investment that's become a barometer in the market for Trump's perceived chances of victory was swinging sharply.
-Trump Media & Technology Group veered between a loss of 3.8% and a gain of 6.3% within the first half hour of trading.
-It was mostly recently up 1.4%.
+Trump Media & Technology Group veered between moderate losses and gains within the first half hour of trading.
+It was most recently up 13.8%.

 The stock of the company behind Trump's Truth Social platform had been ripping higher from a bottom in September, until it hit a wall last week and dropped at least 11% in three straight days.